microsoft/vscode-docs/release-notes/latest.md

 We are back from the holidays and are rolling again.
 We are starting to target our next important milestone for Code, the Build 2016 conference, which takes place at end of March in San Francisco.
 The biggest item in this release is the new JavaScript language service **preview**.
 Please enable it, give it a try, and let us how it goes.

+These are the [closed bugs](https://github.com/Microsoft/vscode/issues?q=is%3Aissue+label%3Abug+milestone%3A%22Jan+2016%22+is%3Aclosed) and these are the [closed feature requests](https://github.com/Microsoft/vscode/issues?q=is%3Aissue+milestone%3A%22Jan+2016%22+is%3Aclosed+label%3Afeature-request) for the January update.

-With the support from the community there are many other interesting new features.
+With the great support from the community there are many other interesting new features.
 We hope you like this release.

 ## JavaScript - Salsa Preview